 We will waive your application fee automatically if you are approved for an LSAC fee waiver.
 We do not provide merit-based fee waivers.
-Application fee waivers are available to current participants in public service programs (Peace Corps, Teach for America, etc.), who are active members of the military, or who have unusual circumstances.
+Application fee waivers are available to current or former (separated within the last calendar year) participants in any public service program, such as the Peace Corps, Teach for America, etc., or active or former members of the military.
+Waivers are also available to applicants who were selected to a PPIA program or to applicants who may have unusual circumstances.
 Information and the online waiver request form are here.
 The deadline to submit a fee waiver application is a few weeks earlier than the application deadline, usually in mid-January.

 Are all applications read?
 Is there a cutoff?